 The Empty Writers Club is a group of writers who don't expect anything from themselves aside from simply sitting down with their empty selves in front of an empty page.
 We are empty of expectations!
 Simply, we take the time to capture that stream of consciousness that flows unceasingly from deep within us.

 We support one another's various writing pursuits: Some of us are writing books.
 Others are launching newsletters.
 Others use journaling as a way to understand themselves.
 Some join to draft a letter to an estranged aunt.
-One writes about an ex-boyfriend in livid red ink, only to incinerate the page in fire ceremonies.
+One writes about an ex-boyfriend in livid red ink, only to burn the page in fire ceremonies.
 No - there is no judgement here!
-Nothing written can ever be wrong.

 What is wrong, however, is ignoring our divinely gifted practice; what's wrong is failing to take up the opportunity to develop a writing ritual.
 It's our responsibility.
 Truly!

 We write together once a week.
-We meet for an hour.
-We write in silence.
-This stimulates the creative nerve, somewhere (maybe) at the base of the neocortex, so we lean into more writing opportunities.
-Soon after, the act of writing — and by that I mean creativity — shifts to the front of our lives.
+We meet for an hour in silence.
+This creative hour stimulates the elusive creative nerve, somewhere (perhaps) at the base of the neocortex, so we lean into more writing opportunities throughout our week.
+Soon after, the act of writing — and by that I mean manifesting creativity — shifts to the front of our lives.
 We carry ourselves differently for at least the rest of the day (and, more often, the whole week) because we've honoured our deepest desire.
+Writing begets writing as surely as night follows day.

 Our Empty Writers Clubs comprises: